medha499/healthbot/README.md

-# 🧠 HealthBot AI Pro
+# 🧠 HealthBot AI Pro: Advanced clinical intelligence for healthcare professionals and call-center reps — fast, governed access to EHR data with retrieval-augmented reasoning.
 **Advanced Clinical Intelligence for Healthcare Professionals and Call Center Reps **

-Advanced clinical intelligence for healthcare professionals and call-center reps — fast, governed access to EHR data with retrieval-augmented reasoning.
 ---
 ## What it does